|Nutrition Facts (per serving)|

 - 1 1/2 pounds pork tenderloin (shoulder or butt)

 - 2 tablespoons Chinese rice wine (or dry sherry)

 - 1 tablespoon liquid honey

-- When the pork is cool enough to handle, cut across the grain into pieces 1/4-inch thick.
-Serve at room temperature, cold, or use to make steamed buns.
+When the pork is cool enough to handle, cut across the grain into 1/4-inch thick pieces.

 Serve at room temperature, cold, or use it as the stuffing for steamed buns.